Saegusae/tera-client-packer/README.md

 # tera-client-packer

 A CLI utility to compress and fragment game client files for TERA Online.
+Allows users to download and unpack the game faster, saving bandwidth and time.

 ## How does it work?